Vinorcola/vinorcolium/README.md

             MinLengthValidator(3, "Title must be at least 3 characters long.")
         ],
     },
-    handler: data => {
+    handler({ aParam, title }) {
-        // data has 2 properties: "aParam" and "title".
+        // ...
     },
 }
 ```

 Data can come as a URL param or in the request body as JSON object.
 URL parameters have priority over body parameters.

-In the example above, the data object in the handler will have 2 properties: `aParam` (coming from the URL) and `title` (coming from the request body).
+In the example above, the first parameter object in the handler will have 2 properties: `aParam` (coming from the URL) and `title` (coming from the request body).
 Those properties have pass all the validators.
 If a validator fails, the handler is never called.
 An error is sent back to the response instead.

 Note that the `anotherParam` from the URL is not validated, so it will not appear in the data object.
 The same will apply for any extra parameters in the request body: as long as you do not mention the param in the validation object, it will not be extracted from the request.
 If you just need to extract a value without validating it, you must provide an empty array like we did for the `aParam` parameter.